JoshuaCarroll/BasketballRosterManager/README.md

 ## Getting Started

-Download the run the latest release on the [releases page](https://github.com/JoshuaCarroll/BasketballRosterManager/releases/).
+Download the latest release on the [releases page](https://github.com/JoshuaCarroll/BasketballRosterManager/releases/).
+- Windows users: download and run the installer ending with `.exe`.
+- Mac users: download and run the appropriate `.dmg` file.

 ## 🎮 How to Use